 1) Your hairstyle begins to follow this continuum:

-6) You are able to have extremely enthusiastic conversations about microwaveable meals, discounts, and shoes with no heels.
+5. You are able to have enthusiastic conversations about microwaveable meals, discounts, and shoes with no heels.

-8) People say you’re patient, but you know that really you’re almost completely desensitized to the frustration of nobody listening to you or doing anything you ask.
+8) People say you’re patient, but you know that really you’re really just desensitized to the frustration of nobody listening to you or doing anything you ask.

-9) The people who work the cell phone, skin care, and makeup kiosks at the mall don’t even bother approaching you because you have perfected Teacher Walk, a gait whose velocity and solemnity is exceeded only by military marching.
+9) The people who work the kiosks at the mall don’t even bother approaching you because you have perfected Teacher Walk, a gait whose velocity and solemnity is exceeded only by military marching.

 10) Being able to fix the copier gives you a profound sense of purpose.